 Many people who have brown skin don’t get mild to moderate common acne at all.
 Children with fair skin may develop acne as early as the age of eight, when their adrenal glands start making the raw materials for stress hormones.
 These stress hormones make fair skin much more vulnerable to inflammation after acne bacteria build up in pores.
 Puberty makes the effect even worse.

-Children who have brown skin tones often don’t develop acne during their teenage years, but when there is an excess of testosterone, a particularly nasty form of acne known as acne keloidalis nuchae may strike in the early 20′s.
-The people who are most at risk to this kind of acne are young men aged 18 to 25 who have “browner” brown skin tones.
+Children who have brown skin tones often don’t develop acne during their teenage years, but when there is an excess of testosterone, a particularly nasty form of acne known as acne keloidalis nuchae may strike in the early 20’s8.
+The people who are most at risk to this kind of acne are young men aged 18 to 25 with “browner-than-brown” skin tones.

 What to Do About Mild to Moderate Common Acne on Brown Skin

-- Mild to moderate acne on brown skin usually does not respond well to microdermabrasion cloths, pads, puffs, or scrubs containing any kind of fiber (such as coconut fiber or oat fiber) or granules (such as the polyethylene beads found in many cleansing scrubs).
-These products just increase the risk of spot formation after acne has healed.
+Mild to moderate acne on brown skin usually does not respond well to microdermabrasion cloths, pads, puffs, or scrubs containing any kind of fiber (such as coconut fiber or oat fiber) or granules (such as the polyethylene beads found in many cleansing scrubs).
+These products will only increase the risk of spot formation after acne has healed.